 - It wasn’t long.
 (OK, I added that 🙂

 Well, your website has to do the same.
 But since we’re talking about this commandment and navigation, let’s stop on the menus of your site.
 Are they engaging?
-Relevent?
+Relevant?
 Organized?
 It’s hard to develop a good sermon outline — but it’s worth the effort so the audience can hang the meat on the skeleton.
 Yup, the same for your website.
 Outline it.
 Organize it.
 Then hone it until you see that people are using the menus as planned.
 Check your analytics to see where people are clicking — that’s where they want more content.
 Or perhaps the other pages aren’t named correctly.
 Or they’re too hard to get to.

 Lastly, make sure that every (!) page connects to a theme.
 We’ll call it your positioning or brand.
 And while we’re talking about connecting, let me remind you that every page should have a link to take someone back to the Home Page.

 I’m looking forward to going to church on Sunday and hearing another great sermon.
 It does my heart good.
-Now the Church needs to connect with their online congregation like they connect to the people in pews.
+Now the Church needs to connect with their online congregation as they connect to the people in pews.

-Any suggestions on how to create a great sermon outline that will be relevant for web too?
+Any suggestions on how to create a great sermon outline that will be relevant for the web too?
 Comment.
 It’s easy… go ahead… click on the headline and write something!